MNIST - Model induction

 Now consider a compiled inducer.
 NIST_model3.json is induced by NIST_engine3.hs.
 The sample is the entire training set of 60,000 events.

-NIST_engine3 may be built and executed as follows (see README) -
+may be built as described in README.
+Then run as follows -

 tail -f NIST_engine3.log